LLM Unlearning with LLM Beliefs: Theoretical Analysis: How BS Mitigates the Squeezing Effect?

-We provide a theoretical analysis of why BS-T mitigates the squeezing effect.
-Our analysis builds on the learning dynamics framework of LLM finetuning~\citep{ren2025learning_dynamics_LLM}, which formalizes how a single SGD step affects the log-likelihood of a candidate response by decomposing the update into three parts: a Jacobian capturing softmax normalization, a kernel similarity transporting influence across examples, and a residual term reflecting the direct impact of the loss.
-Lemma~\ref{lem:decompostion} restates this decomposition and highlights the residual as the key factor driving probability shifts, while Theorem~\ref{thm:residual} compares the residuals of GA and BS-T to reveal how BS-T distributes forgetting pressure over both targets and their belief neighborhoods.
-Detailed proofs are deferred to Appendix~\ref{sec:appx-theory}.
+We next formalize the learning dynamics underlying BS-T. Our analysis builds on the learning dynamics framework of LLM finetuning~\citep{ren2025learning_dynamics_LLM}, which characterizes how an SGD update on an unlearning pair $\vchiu$ influences the log-probability of any candidate response $\ybfo$.
+This framework decomposes the update into three components: a softmax Jacobian $\mathcal{A}$ capturing normalization effects, a kernel term $\mathcal{K}$ transporting influence across examples, and a residual term $\mathcal{G}$ reflecting the direct action of the loss.
+Lem.~\ref{lem:decompostion} restates this decomposition and highlights the residual as the driver of probability shifts, and Thm.~\ref{thm:residual} compares the residuals of GA and BS-T to show how BS-T spreads forgetting pressure over both the target token and its local belief neighborhood.

 \begin{restatable}[AKG Decomposition~\citep{ren2025learning_dynamics_LLM}]{lemma}{lem} Let $\vchi_{\rm u}=[\xbfu;\ybfu]$ be an unlearning pair and $\vchi_{\rm o}=[\xbfu;\ybfo]$ be the same prompt with any candidate response.
 Under teacher forcing and the lazy eNTK assumption, one SGD step with learning rate $\eta$ updates the log-probability of $\ybf_o$ as